Christopher Soames: Political career

 After military service during the Second World War, Soames served as the Assistant Military Attaché in Paris.
 He was the Conservative MP for Bedford from 1950 to 1966 and served under Anthony Eden as Under-Secretary of State for Air from 1955 to 1957 and under Harold Macmillan as Parliamentary and Financial Secretary to the Admiralty from 1957 to 1958.
 In the 1955 Birthday Honours, he was invested as Commander of the Order of the British Empire (CBE).

 In 1958 he was sworn of the Privy Council.
 He served under Macmillan as Secretary of State for War (outside the Cabinet) from 1958 to 1960 and then in the cabinets of Macmillan and his successor Alec Douglas-Home as Minister of Agriculture, Fisheries and Food from July 1960 to 1964.
 Home had promised to promote him to Foreign Secretary if the Conservatives won the 1964 general election, but they did not.

 Between 1965 and 1966, Soames was Shadow Foreign Secretary under Edward Heath.
 He lost his seat in Parliament in the 1966 election.
 In 1968 Harold Wilson appointed him Ambassador to France, where he served until 1972.
 During his tenure as ambassador, he was involved in the February 1969 "Soames affair", following a private meeting between Soames and French president Charles de Gaulle, the latter offering bilateral talks concerning a partnership for Britain in a larger and looser European union, the talks not involving other members.
 The British government eventually refused the offer, and that for a time strained Franco-British relations.
 He was then a Vice-President of the European Commission from 1973 to 1976.
 He was considered as a potential challenger to Edward Heath in the 1975 Conservative Party leadership election.
 The eventual winner Margaret Thatcher would have withdrawn if he had stood.
 He was created a life peer on 19 April 1978 as Baron Soames, of Fletching in the County of East Sussex.

 He served as the interim governor of Southern Rhodesia from 1979 to 1980, charged with administering the terms of the Lancaster House Agreement and overseeing its transition to internationally recognised independence as Zimbabwe in 1980.
 From 1979 to 1981, he was Lord President of the Council and Leader of the House of Lords under Margaret Thatcher, concurrent with his duties in Southern Rhodesia.

 Outside politics

-Soames served as president of the Royal Agricultural Society of England in 1973, was a non-executive director of N.M.
-Rothschild and Sons Ltd 1977–1979, and a director of the Nat West Bank 1978–1979.
+Soames served as president of the Royal Agricultural Society of England in 1973, and was a non-executive director of N.M.
+Rothschild and Sons Ltd from 1977 to 1979, and a director of the Nat West Bank from 1978 to 1979.

 Personal life

-Lord Soames married Mary Churchill, the youngest child of Winston and Clementine Churchill, on 11 February 1947.
+Soames married Mary Churchill, the youngest child of Winston and Clementine Churchill, on 11 February 1947.
 They had five children: